kalkayan/kalkayan/README.md

 ### Hello there[*](https://youtu.be/rEq1Z0bjdwc), I'm [Manish](https://www.linkedin.com/in/manishsahani/).

-I am a software development engineer at @[adobe](https://github.com/adobe).
-I work on software and libraries that syncs the local design files (XD, psd, etc) to the shared adobe cloud.
+I am a software development engineer at @[aws](https://aws.amazon.com/).
+Here, I work on backend services for monitoring console.
+Before this I was at @[adobe](https://www.adobe.com/), working on software and libraries that syncs the local design files (XD, psd, etc) to the shared adobe cloud.
 Read about few things I write here and there on - [engineeringwith.kalkayan.io](https://engineeringwith.kalkayan.io).

 <br />